Frank Merriam: Longshoremen's strike

-Merriam, only governor for a month, threw the state government into the fray.
-As reports of growing violence in San Francisco reached Sacramento by the minute, Merriam activated the California Army National Guard, deploying regiments to San Francisco's waterfront.
-In the weeks before "Bloody Thursday", Merriam had remained updated on the ongoing labor dispute, threatening only to activate the Guard if the situation grew too serious.
+In the weeks before Bloody Thursday, Merriam had remained updated on the ongoing labor dispute, threatening only to activate the Guard if the situation grew too serious.
 Behind the public scenes, however, the Governor had confided to fellow Republicans that ordering the Guard into San Francisco would ruin him politically.

-The events of July 5, however, proved to be a turning point.
-In addition to the Guard's deployment, federal troops of the U.S. Army were placed on stand-by in the Presidio if the situation grew beyond the Guard's control.
+Nevertheless, the events of July 5 proved to be a turning point.
+As reports of growing violence in San Francisco reached Sacramento, increasing by the minute, Merriam activated the California Army National Guard, deploying regiments to San Francisco's waterfront.
+In addition to the Guard's deployment, federal troops of the U.S. Army were placed on stand-by in the Presidio in case the situation grew beyond the Guard's control.
 Merriam also ordered the halt of construction on the San Francisco–Oakland Bay Bridge until the violence in San Francisco subsided.

-Within the day, 1,500 Guardsmen armed with fixed bayonets and machine guns patrolled the waterfront, with an additional 5,000 state troops on reserve.
-Explaining to the United Press the following day, Merriam placed full blame of "Bloody Thursday" on the political Left.
+By the end of the day, 1,500 Guardsmen armed with fixed bayonets and machine guns patrolled the waterfront, with an additional 5,000 state troops on reserve.
+Two men were killed.
+Explaining his decisions to the United Press the following day, Merriam placed full blame for Bloody Thursday on the political Left.
 "The leaders of the striking longshoremen are not free from Communist and subversive influences...There will be no turning back from the position I have taken in this matter."

-Following the funerals of the two men slain on "Bloody Thursday", the San Francisco Labor Council voted for a general strike.
+Following the funerals of the two men slain on Bloody Thursday, the San Francisco Labor Council voted for a general strike.
 For four days from July 16 to July 19, the activity in the city ground to a halt.
-Mayor Angelo J. Rossi requested more Guardsman in the city, and in meetings with generals, plans were drawn to impose martial law over the entire city.
+Mayor Angelo J. Rossi requested more Guardsmen in the city and, in meetings with generals, plans were drawn to impose martial law over the entire city.
 However, with a heavily armed National Guard presence along the waterfront, violence did not break out again.
 In the meantime, the police, now backed up by National Guardsmen, raided and arrested militant and radical offices of the International Longshoremen's Association (ILA) leaders and sympathizers.
 By July 19, the General Strike Committee and the Labor Council ordered an end to the strike, demanding its picketers to accept arbitration from the federal government.
 With the strike broken by its less militant leadership, longshoremen grudgingly returned to work.

-Less than three years later, Governor Merriam was called upon to intervene in another labor dispute, the Stockton Cannery Strike of 1937 in which one person died and 50 injured.
-Merriam refused to call up the National Guard this time, but did play a significant role in mediating between the two sides after the violence to get the canneries open and save the $6 million spinach crop.
+Less than three years later, Governor Merriam was called upon to intervene in another labor dispute, the Stockton Cannery Strike of 1937 in which one person died and 50 were injured.
+Merriam refused to call up the National Guard this time, but in the wake of the violence he did play a significant role in mediating between the two sides to get the canneries open and save the $6 million spinach crop.